Climate fiction

 A climate fiction depiction of agriculture in India in 2500, with workers wearing protective suits to protect from extreme temperatures and drone tractors.

 Climate fiction (sometimes shortened to cli-fi) is literature that deals with climate change.
 Generally speculative in nature but inspired by climate science, works of climate fiction may take place in the world as we know it, in the near future, or in fictional worlds experiencing climate change.
 The genre frequently includes science fiction and dystopian or utopian themes, imagining potential futures based on research about the impacts of climate change and speculations about how humans may respond to these and the problem of climate change.
 Climate fiction typically involves anthropogenic climate change and other environmental issues as opposed to weather and disaster more generally.
 Technologies such as climate engineering or climate adaptation practices often feature prominently in works exploring their impacts on society.

+The publication of Kim Stanley Robinson's The Ministry for the Future in 2020 helped cement the genre's emergence; the work generated presidential and United Nations mentions and an invitation for Robinson to meet planners at the Pentagon.
+University courses on literature and environmental issues may include climate change fiction in their syllabi.
+This body of literature has been discussed by a variety of publications, including The New York Times, The Guardian, and Dissent magazine, among other international media outlets.
+Lists of climate fiction have been compiled by organizations including Grist, Outside Magazine, and the New York Public Library.
+Academics and critics study the potential impact of fiction on the broader field of climate change communication.

+Use of the phrase

 The term "cli-fi" is generally credited to freelance news reporter and climate activist Dan Bloom, who coined it in either 2007 or 2008.
 References to "climate fiction" appear to have begun in the 2010s, although the term has also been retroactively applied to a number of works.
 Pioneering 20th century authors of climate fiction include J. G. Ballard and Octavia E. Butler, while dystopian fiction from Margaret Atwood is often cited as an immediate precursor to the genre's emergence.
 Since 2010, prominent cli-fi authors include Kim Stanley Robinson, Richard Powers, Paolo Bacigalupi, and Barbara Kingsolver.
-The publication of Robinson's The Ministry for the Future in 2020 helped cement the genre's emergence; the work generated presidential and United Nations mentions and an invitation for Robinson to meet planners at the Pentagon.

-University courses on literature and environmental issues may include climate change fiction in their syllabi.
-This body of literature has been discussed by a variety of publications, including The New York Times, The Guardian, and Dissent magazine, among other international media outlets.
-Lists of climate fiction have been compiled by organizations including Grist, Outside Magazine, and the New York Public Library.
-Academics and critics study the potential impact of fiction on the broader field of climate change communication.

-Terminology

 Bloom had used the term to describe his novella Polar City Red, a post-apocalyptic story about climate refugees in Alaska set in 2075, which was not commercially successful.
 It later came into mainstream media use in April 2013, when Christian Science Monitor and NPR ran stories about a new literary movement of novels and films that dealt with human-induced climate change.
 Bloom had been critical of the lack of mention of his role in coining the term in these features.
 Scott Thill wrote in HuffPost in 2014 that he had popularised the term in 2009, inspired by the mixture of science and fiction in Franny Armstrong's film The Age of Stupid.